oriolmontcreus/site/EXCALIBUR_CMS_DEVTOOL_README.md

 ## Files Added:

-- `site/cms-error-tracker-integration.ts` - The Astro integration setup
+- `site/excalibur-cms-integration.ts` - The Astro integration setup
-- `site/cms-error-tracker.ts` - The actual toolbar app logic
+- `site/excalibur-cms-devtool.ts` - The actual toolbar app logic
 - Updated `site/astro.config.mjs` - Added the integration

 ## Next Steps:

 You can now:
-1. Navigate your site and see component errors in real-time
+1. Navigate your site and see component issues in real-time
-2. Use the toolbar to quickly identify which components need to be created
+2. Use the devtool to quickly identify which components need to be created
-3. Customize the toolbar appearance by editing the CSS in `cms-error-tracker.ts`
+3. Customize the toolbar appearance by editing the CSS in `excalibur-cms-devtool.ts`
-4. Extend the functionality to show more detailed error information or connect to your CMS API
+4. Extend the functionality to show more detailed information or connect to your Excalibur CMS API